Jbleezy/BO1-Reimagined/README.md

 * Shatter effect no longer gibs zombies
 * Unupgraded: increased maximum damage range by 500%
 * Unupgraded: increased damage of shatter effect to 500 (previously 250-500 depending on range)
-* Upgraded: decreased radius by 33%
+* Upgraded: decreased radius by 33% (now has the same radius as the unupgraded version)
 * Upgraded: increased maximum damage range by 375%
 * Upgraded: decreased shatter range by 60% (now has the same range as the unupgraded version)
 * Upgraded: decreased damage of shatter effect to 500 (previously 500-750 depending on range)